CLAW: A Vision-Language-Action Framework for Weight-Aware Robotic Grasping: RELATED WORK

 where actions are treated as tokens in the same vocabulary as natural language.
 The training objective is usually formulated as a standard next-token prediction loss: given paired trajectories $\{(\textbf{o}_t, l, \textbf{a}_t)\}$, the model minimizes the cross-entropy between predicted and ground-truth tokens.
 This formulation allows VLAs to inherit the strong semantic grounding of pretrained VLM backbones, while adapting them to visuomotor control.
 Compared with modular pipelines that separately handle perception, planning, and control, VLA models offer a unified, end-to-end approach that can scale with large datasets.
 Importantly, different architectures instantiate Eq.~\ref{eq:vla_principle} in distinct ways: some adopt an autoregressive next-token prediction scheme, others employ diffusion-based denoising of action trajectories, and yet others rely on flow-matching dynamics to generate continuous control signals, as introduced in Section \ref{introduction}.
 Moreover, there also exist approaches that distill high-level policies into LLMs \cite{ahn2022can}, where the language model is trained to directly decide which primitive skill or low-level controller to invoke, effectively transferring expert policy knowledge into a linguistic reasoning framework.
 Another line of work follows a hybrid skill-based design \cite{driess2023palm, zhao2025unveiling}, in which the VLA outputs symbolic subgoals or skill tokens that are then executed by dedicated motion controllers.
 These approaches differ from next-token, diffusion, or flow-matching VLAs in that they explicitly separate high-level decision-making from low-level control, pursuing a modular rather than fully end-to-end integration of language and action.

 \textbf{The $\pi_0$ Model} is a representative example of end-to-end VLAs.
 We adopt $\pi_0$ as the underlying VLA policy due to its ability to generate continuous high-frequency control via flow matching, offering both precision and efficiency compared to token-based or diffusion-based alternatives.
 Additionally, it is the state-of-the-art VLA model that provides a balance of performance, stability, and compatibility with language-conditioned prompting in our setting.
-A more advanced variant, $\pi_{0.5}$ \cite{intelligence2025pi05visionlanguageactionmodelopenworld}, has recently been proposed, following the same design philosophy.
-However, it was not open-sourced at the time of our research.\footnote{Both $\pi_0$ and $\pi_{0.5}$ employ flow-matching dynamics for continuous action generation.
-Compared to $\pi_0$, $\pi_{0.5}$ is trained on larger and more diverse datasets, introduces improvements in training stability, and demonstrates stronger cross-embodiment generalization.}

 The $\pi_0$ builds on a pretrained VLM backbone for multimodal encoding and augments it with a flow-based policy head that generates continuous robot actions.
 Instead of discretizing actions into tokens, $\pi_0$ models a continuous distribution over actions by learning a time-dependent velocity field $\textbf{v}_\theta(\textbf{x},t)$ that transports samples from a simple prior (e.g., Gaussian noise) to the empirical action distribution.
 Concretely, given an initial noise sample $\textbf{x}(0) \sim p_0$ and a target action $\textbf{a} \sim p_{\text{data}}$, the flow dynamics are defined by the ODE